IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Valespinner - a 100+ yr old kite, engineered by Tensorat.
 The undisputed champion
 	- the spine / inner layering of the kite has some clue
 - do research on the sport
-Ramping conflict at the docks
+- kite fighting minigame, stats for each type of kite Ramping conflict at the docks
 - Kevarans try to harvest saltwood by force? what's stopping them
 - Macaw's corruption